dotmh/lambda-controller/readme.md

 This will contain your functions logic for that request

-Lastly create a function to call your handler on your controller , and export the function as your serverless function
+Lastly create a function to call the handler on your controller, and export the function as your serverless function

 ```js
     const controller = require('@dotmh/lambda-controller');